History of Warren Buffett in Timeline

 In 1999, Warren Buffett was named the Top Money Manager of the Twentieth Century in a survey by the Carson Group.

-Prior to mid-1999, Warren Buffett sold the private jet he had previously named "The Indefensible," and has since typically flown with Berkshire's flight services businesses.
+Prior to mid-1999, Warren Buffett sold the private jet "The Indefensible", and has since usually flown with Berkshire's flight services businesses.

-In 2006, Warren Buffett auctioned his 2001 Lincoln Town Car on eBay to raise money for Girls, Inc., implying ownership of the car in 2001.
+In 2001, Warren Buffett owned a Lincoln Town Car that was auctioned off on eBay in 2006 to raise money for Girls, Inc.

-In 2002, Warren Buffett became involved with Maurice R. Greenberg at AIG, after which Gen Re provided reinsurance.
+In 2002, General Re provided reinsurance after Warren Buffett became involved with Maurice R. Greenberg at AIG.

 In 2002, Warren Buffett entered into $11 billion worth of forward contracts to deliver U.S. dollars against other currencies.

-In 2002, the trade deficit prompted Warren Buffett to enter the foreign currency market for the first time.
+In 2002, Warren Buffett entered the foreign currency market for the first time, prompted by the trade deficit.

-In 2003, Warren Buffett served as a financial advisor to Republican candidate Arnold Schwarzenegger during the California gubernatorial election.
+In 2003, Warren Buffett was a financial advisor to Republican candidate Arnold Schwarzenegger during the California gubernatorial election.

 July 2004: Death of Susan Buffett

-At the 2004 annual meeting, Warren Buffett criticized a bill before the United States Congress regarding company-issued stock options compensation, comparing it to a legislative attempt to change the value of Pi.
+At the 2004 annual meeting, Warren Buffett criticized a bill before the United States Congress regarding stock option expensing, comparing it to changing the value of Pi by legislative decree.

-In 2004, the bulk of the estate of Warren Buffett's wife, valued at $2.6 billion, went to the Buffett Foundation after her death.
+In 2004, the bulk of Warren Buffett's wife's estate, valued at $2.6 billion, went to his Buffett Foundation upon her death.

-In the company's 2004 annual report, Buffett discussed the difficulties of knowing when to sell, a topic relevant to Berkshire's major holdings.
+In the company's 2004 annual report, Warren Buffett discussed the difficulties of knowing when to sell.

 March 15, 2005: Greenberg Resigns from AIG

-In 2005, Warren Buffett substantially reduced his stake in the foreign currency market as changing interest rates increased the costs of holding currency contracts.
-Buffett remained bearish on the dollar and looked to acquire companies with foreign revenues.
+In 2005, Warren Buffett substantially reduced his stake in the foreign currency market due to changing interest rates, while remaining bearish on the dollar.

 April 2006: Gain on currency contracts

-By April 2006, Warren Buffett's total gain on forward contracts to deliver U.S. dollars against other currencies was over $2 billion.
+In April 2006, Warren Buffett's total gain on forward contracts to deliver U.S. dollars against other currencies exceeded $2 billion.

 In June 2006, Warren Buffett announced a new plan to give 83% of his fortune to the Bill & Melinda Gates Foundation (BMGF).